ujaehrig/oauth2/topics/oauth-client/PITCHME.md

 # OAuth Client

 @ul

-- Client represents an accessing service
+- OAuth Clients represents the accessing service
-- Can request token alone or with user
+- OAuth Clients can request a token alone or behalf of a user
+- OAuth Clients may be limited to special grant-types
+- Scopes (default or subset)

 @ulend